 Before I decided to officially organize my paperwork like an adult I would separate it into three boxes.
 Garbage, shred, and keep.
 While this is fantastic for quick decluttering of kitchen tables, offices, or desks it’s not at all efficient in truly organizing.

-For more on how I quickly declutter my house you can read my post How to Declutter your Home.
+Check out my post How to Declutter your Home.

 Organize Paperwork Into Files